clark2668/gen2_radio_sims/scripts/gen2-tdr-2021/README.md

 Then you can submit the per flavor simulations by doing `condor_submit_dag dagman_step2_e.dag`.

 ### step3
-After all of step 2 is complete, there is a final step which will merge all of the step 2 files in a single zenith bin into a "total" file.
-The naming convention is `filename.hdf5.partXXXXXX`.
-If you save them as `filename.partXXXXXX.hdf5`, then `rename.sh` is provided to change the order of the final two parts if you save them differently which was done early during production.
+After all of step 2 is complete, there is a step which will merge all of the step 2 files in a single zenith bin into a "total" file.
+The naming convention is `filename.part.XXXXXX.hdf5.tar.gz`.

 Do `python make_step3_dag.py` to make dag file which can then be submitted by `condor_submit_dag dagman_step3.py`.
 Note that this step (and this step only!) is designed to be run on the **submit** machine, not **sub-1** at WIPAC.
 That is, you want to do this with access to the local filesystem, not on the grid.